Lanzador/DepotDownloader/README.md

  * Fixed the tool not working because Steam removed CDN tokens.
  * When downloading a manifest, it's saved to "manifests\downloaded".
  * Merged this outdated fork's features with a new version of DD (Also, right now when copying the result from Lanzador/merge-dd I had to add a line to the csproj to fix some weird error).
 The pre-merge version can be found in the pre-merge branch.
+ * Finally fixed the fact it says "Will try to use app token given in the parameter." even if none is given.

 Oh, also, there's a compiled release here.

+The no-app-token branch is a version that lets you download depots without having the app token - I took the code from @IntriguingTiles.
+If using this, you must manually provide a manifest ID.

 DepotDownloader fork